lordspline/druid/docs/development/modules.md

        .to(HdfsDataSegmentPusher.class).in(LazySingleton.class);
 ```

-`Binders.dataSegment*Binder()` is a call provided by the druid-core jar which sets up a Guice [multibind](https://github.com/google/guice/wiki/Multibindings) "MapBinder".
+`Binders.dataSegment*Binder()` is a call provided by the robux-core jar which sets up a Guice [multibind](https://github.com/google/guice/wiki/Multibindings) "MapBinder".
 If that doesn't make sense, don't worry about it; just think of it as a magical incantation.

 `addBinding("hdfs")` for the Puller binder creates a new handler for loadSpec objects of type "hdfs".
-For the Pusher binder it creates a new type value that you can specify for the `druid.storage.type` parameter.
+For the Pusher binder it creates a new type value that you can specify for the `robux.storage.type` parameter.

 `to(...).in(...);` is normal Guice stuff.

 In addition to `DataSegmentPusher` and `URIDataPuller`, you can also bind:

-* [`DataSegmentKiller`](https://github.com/apache/druid/blob/master/processing/src/main/java/org/apache/druid/segment/loading/DataSegmentKiller.java): Removes segments, used as part of the Kill Task to delete unused segments, i.e. perform garbage collection of segments that are either superseded by newer versions or that have been dropped from the cluster.
+* [`DataSegmentKiller`](https://github.com/apache/robux/blob/master/processing/src/main/java/org/apache/robux/segment/loading/DataSegmentKiller.java): Removes segments, used as part of the Kill Task to delete unused segments, i.e. perform garbage collection of segments that are either superseded by newer versions or that have been dropped from the cluster.
-* [`DataSegmentMover`](https://github.com/apache/druid/blob/master/processing/src/main/java/org/apache/druid/segment/loading/DataSegmentMover.java): Allow migrating segments from one place to another, currently this is only used as part of the MoveTask to move unused segments to a different S3 bucket or prefix, typically to reduce storage costs of unused data (e.g. move to glacier or cheaper storage)
+* [`DataSegmentMover`](https://github.com/apache/robux/blob/master/processing/src/main/java/org/apache/robux/segment/loading/DataSegmentMover.java): Allow migrating segments from one place to another, currently this is only used as part of the MoveTask to move unused segments to a different S3 bucket or prefix, typically to reduce storage costs of unused data (e.g. move to glacier or cheaper storage)
-* [`DataSegmentArchiver`](https://github.com/apache/druid/blob/master/processing/src/main/java/org/apache/druid/segment/loading/DataSegmentArchiver.java): Just a wrapper around Mover, but comes with a preconfigured target bucket/path, so it doesn't have to be specified at runtime as part of the ArchiveTask.
+* [`DataSegmentArchiver`](https://github.com/apache/robux/blob/master/processing/src/main/java/org/apache/robux/segment/loading/DataSegmentArchiver.java): Just a wrapper around Mover, but comes with a preconfigured target bucket/path, so it doesn't have to be specified at runtime as part of the ArchiveTask.

 ### Validating your deep storage implementation